GEOGRAPHY AT USW IS RATED TOP 5 IN THE UK AND TOP IN WALES FOR STUDENT SATISFACTION NATIONAL STUDENT SURVEY 2021

 Work in Uganda with PONT/Mbale Coalition Against Poverty has included projects for reducing vulnerability to climate change with development of agroforestry; the development of community projects to improve water supply and quality; community education projects for resilience to climate change and landslide hazards; and on developing sustainable development solutions for Namatala slum, Mbale.
 You can read about his current research here.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

-BCC - CDD to include a Science such as Geography or Mathematics but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).
+BCC - CDD excluding General Studies (this is equivalent to 104-80 UCAS tariff points).

-Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include a Science (which may be Geography or Mathematics) but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).
+Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level excluding General Studies (this is equivalent to 104-80 UCAS tariff points).

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.

 In general, international applicants will need to have achieved an overall IELTS grade of 6.0 with a minimum score of 5.5 in each component.

 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.